jonasberge/scripts/autohotkey/README.md

 Mutes the microphone when pressing the PAUSE button.
 Current microphone state is reflected after pressing the button by the state of the SCRLK key.

+## Other windows scripts

+* `obs64.bat`
+Can start OBS minimized on startup by putting this in the startup folder.
+OBS may also be started as administrator like this.